 You can’t mention Ryuichi Sakamoto and not mention David Sylvian.
 The two have collaborated on and off for decades.
-With Sylvian, the experiments were often closer to pop by virtue of his post modern Sinatra styled delivery.
-Always the cool and artful crooner, the arrangements in a David Sylvian song often owed some of it’s elegance to Eastern themes while combining the chill of David Bowie or Brian Ferry.
+With Sylvian, the experiments were often closer to pop by virtue of his post modern neo-Sinatra styled delivery.
+Always the cool and artful crooner, the arrangements in a David Sylvian song often owed some of it’s elegance to Eastern themes while combining the slick chill of a David Bowie or Brian Ferry.

 David Sylvian’s solo work was one of my most cherished college musical discoveries in Columbus.
 Often expensive and usually hard to find, there seemed to be very little written in the American press about this interesting artist/composer/producer in those days of selective media channels.
 Even worse, people my age at the time did not even know who he was, which made looking for his music in the smelly record stores along High St. all the more frustrating.
 Invariably, I would find him tucked away in either the goth or new age sections of the store.
-Neither category summed up his music.
+Neither category quite fit his music.

 By Sylvian’s third solo album Gone To Earth, many of the musical themes he was beginning to explore with his old band Japan had evolved into a kind of refined art house music.
 Steve Nye, who produced some Japan albums was at the helm as he helped Sylvian refine his dramatic style with acoustic guitar, piano and assorted synthesizers and horns.
 While his long time collaborator Ryuichi Sakamoto is not featured here, Robert Fripp and Bill Nelson played and contributed by co-writing a few songs.